Revealing Choice Bracketing: Experimental Design

-Our experimental budget sets, summarized in Table \ref{tab:design}, are designed in order to allow us to conduct our revealed preference tests on our Risk and Social Experiments, and conduct analogous tests that make use of the induced utility function on our Shopping Experiment.
-Throughout, we refer to subdecision $k$ of decision $t$ as $\text{Dt.k}$, or Dt if a round has only one subdecision.
-A one-subdecision round, D5, is identical to D1.1 and to D3.2 in Risk and Social experiments, that is, $B^{1,1}=B^{3,2}=B^{5,1}$.
-Similarly, the one-subdecision round Decision 4 is identical to D1.2, that is $B^{1,2}=B^{4,1}$.
-This allows us to test by NB-WARP by comparing each of D1.1 and D3.2 to D5, and by comparing D1.2 to D4.
-In order to test BB-WARP, Decision 2 is a one-subdecision round that lies on top of the aggregate budget set of the two-budget-set round Decision 1, $B^{1,1}+B^{1,2}\subseteq B^{2,1}$.
-These allow for direct comparisons that can falsify narrow and broad bracketing without parametric assumptions on preferences.
+Our experimental budget sets, summarized in Table \ref{tab:design}, allow us to conduct our revealed preference tests in the Risk and Social Experiments, and to conduct analogous tests that make use of the induced value function in our Shopping Experiment.
+Throughout, we refer to part $k$ of decision $t$ as $\text{Dt.k}$, or Dt if a round has only one part.
+The order of decisions and parts was varied across sessions (Table \ref{tab:orders} in Online Supplement \ref{sec:experimental materials}).

+We implemented our experiments on paper and followed up with some robustness treatments online (discussed further in Section \ref{sec:Secondary-analyses} and Online Supplement \ref{sec:Online-Risk-Experiment}).
+In each session, paper instructions were provided and read aloud, subjects were given the opportunity to ask questions privately, and then participants completed a brief comprehension quiz and the experimenter individually checked answers and explained any errors.
+The comprehension quiz had each subject calculate how payment would be determined from their allocations when a decision involves two parts.
+This was designed to ensure that each subject was aware of how to calculate payments in these cases, but without instructing them to consider all possible combinations of allocations across parts.

+Each decision had a cover page indicating the number of parts in the decision, with each part stapled beneath as a separate page.
+Thus, a subject was always informed when a decision contained multiple parts, but could choose whether or not to look at both parts before making allocations.
+A subject indicated each allocation by highlighting the line corresponding to their choice for each part using a provided highlighter.
+Subjects were allowed no other aids at their desk when making choices.
+Only one decision was handed out to a subject at a time, and that decision was collected before the next round was handed out.
+The order of decisions, and of parts within each decision, was varied across sessions to allow us to test and control for order effects.